microsoft/azure-devops-auth-samples/OAuthWebSample/README.md

 3. Update the following settings in web.config to match the values in the app you just registered:
    *  `ClientAppID`
-   *  `ClientAppSecret` (use the "Client Secret" shown on the VSTS Application Settings page, not the App Secret)
+   *  `ClientAppSecret` (use the "Client Secret" shown on the Azure DevOps Application Settings page, not the App Secret)
    *  `Scope` (space separated)
    *  `CallbackUrl`